-Every day in and around Louisville, hundreds of TARC buses take thousands of people to and from their jobs, to run errands, or to fun activities in the city.
+Every day in and around Louisville, hundreds of TARC and School buses take thousands of people to and from school, their jobs, or fun activities in the city.
 Fleets of school buses are shuttling students to and from class in Louisville Public Schools and other districts, while Greyhound motor coaches and Megabuses take folks to far-flung locations across the country.
 Everyone who boards these buses, and those who share the road with them, place their trust in the bus drivers and bus companies to transport passengers safely.

-While the vast majority of Louisville bus rides begin and end without incident, accidents involving municipal, school, and other buses do happen regularly.
-When they do, the consequences can be catastrophic and far-reaching, often involving serious injuries to large numbers of people.
+While most Louisville bus rides begin and end without incident, accidents involving municipal, school, and other buses happen regularly.
+When they do, the consequences can be catastrophic and far-reaching, often involving serious injuries to many people.

 Those who suffer from injuries or the loss of loved ones because of the negligence of a bus driver or bus company should not have to navigate the fallout from such accidents alone.
-They need answers, guidance, and the resources that can help them recover from the upheaval caused by bus accident injuries.
+They need answers, guidance, and resources to help them recover from the upheaval caused by bus accident injuries.
 They also deserve the justice of holding those responsible accountable for their actions.

 The personal injury lawyers at Dixie Law Group, PSC, provide committed and skilled representation for individuals and families who have been hurt or suffered losses in bus accidents in Kentucky, Missouri, and Illinois.
-The unique issues and challenges that bus accidents present require the kinds of knowledge and insight that can only come from experience.
-Dixie Law Group has recovered millions of dollars in compensation for injury victims and their families in bus accident and other cases, earning us a reputation as fierce litigators and dedicated advocates for our clients.
+Bus accidents unique issues and challenges require knowledge and insight that can only come from experience.
+Dixie Law Group has recovered millions of dollars in compensation for injury victims and their families in a bus accident and other cases, earning us a reputation as fierce litigators and dedicated advocates for our clients.

-If you or a loved one recently suffered injuries in a Louisville bus accident, you may be unsure what to do next and unclear as to whom, if anyone, can be held responsible for compensating you for your losses.
-Indeed, bus accident claims and lawsuits can be complicated, and if a public entity such as TARC or a public school district is involved, special rules and shorter time limits may apply.
+Suppose you or a loved one recently suffered injuries in a Louisville bus accident.
+In that case, you may be unsure what to do next and unclear as to whom, if anyone, can be held responsible for compensating you for your losses.
+Bus accident claims and lawsuits can be complicated, and if a public entity such as TARC or a public school district is involved, special rules and shorter time limits may apply.
 If you fail to act quickly, you could lose any right to seek compensation for your bus accident injuries and losses.

-That is why it is so important to speak with an experienced Louisville bus accident attorney as soon as possible after an accident, and that is why we ask you to contact the Dixie Law Group for assistance.
+That is why it is so important to speak with an experienced Louisville bus accident attorney as soon as possible after an accident.
+That is why we ask you to contact the Dixie Law Group for assistance.
 Initial assessments are with an attorney and 100 percent free, and there are no fees unless we win your case.
-If you are unable to meet us in our office, an attorney will come to you.
+If you cannot meet us in our office, an attorney will come to you.

 To make an appointment, call us at 502-290-2397 or schedule a consultation online.
 We look forward to the privilege of helping you during a difficult time.